 5 Quick Strategies That Will Power Your Year-End Campaign Through the Finish Line

-Ladies and gentlemen, we are entering the last week of 2014.
-As people rush to pack in their last-minute holiday shopping, card-writing, and party-planning, nonprofits have only one thing on their minds: the last stretch of their year-end fundraising campaigns.
+As people rush to pack in their holiday shopping, card-writing, and party-planning, nonprofit teams have only one thing on their minds: the last stretch of fundraising for year-end campaigns.

-As we’ve mentioned, it’s important to keep your head in the game when you near the end of any campaign.
-However, when it comes to your year-end fundraising efforts, it’s absolutely critical.
-Not only does your campaign take place during one of the most powerful fundraising months of the year, but a good chunk of all donations comes in just during the last week.
+While it’s important to keep your head in the game when you near the end of any campaign, it’s absolutely critical when it comes to your year-end fundraising efforts.
+Not only does your campaign take place during one of the most powerful fundraising months, but a good chunk of all donations comes in during the last three days of the year.

-So, while you’ve been promoting your campaign nonstop up to this point, it’s time to kick it up a notch.
-Here are the steps you can take to power through the final stretch of the year!
+So, while you’ve been promoting your campaign non-stop up to this point, it’s time to kick it up a notch.
+Here are five steps you can take to power through the final days of your year-end campaign.

 You’ve been sending out email appeals all month, but at this point, you worry you might fatigue your donors.
-Then again, that doesn’t change the fact you still have to lock in those gifts by the end of the year.
-So what’s a fundraiser to do?
+Then again, you still have to lock in those end-of-year gifts.

-If you haven’t already, invest the hour or two to create a quick eCard.
-Love Rescues created several options here, but you only need to create one if you’re short on time.
-Then, promote your eCard option as a holiday gift for those hard-to-please friends and family.
+If you haven’t already done so, invest an hour or two to create an eCard to add to your Classy donation page.
+Project Sunshine includes several options here, but you only need to create one if you’re short on time.
+Don’t forget to promote your eCard option as a holiday gift for those hard-to-please friends and family.

 3. Emphasize Any Matching Campaigns